When “Your Quiet” Becomes Their Weakness

 Before we get into the how, let's talk about why this works.

 When you're in a relationship with someone who feeds on emotional chaos, your reactions are oxygen to their fire.
-They say something outrageous.
-You get upset.
-They gaslight you about being upset.
-You try to explain yourself.
+They say something outrageous, you get upset.
+They gaslight you about being upset and you try to explain yourself.
 They twist your words.
-Round and round until you're exhausted, doubting yourself, and wondering what just happened
+You go round and round until you're exhausted, doubting yourself, and wondering what just happened.

 Your body probably knows this feeling well.
 The tightening in your chest.
 The heat rising to your face.
 That desperate need to be understood, to make them see reason, to prove that you're not what they're calling you.
 Your nervous system is on high alert, scanning for the next attack.

 Gray Rock is the antidote to that chaos.
 But here's the honest part: it doesn't feel like winning at first.
-It feels like losing.
-It feels like you're giving up, like you're letting them "win."
+It's more like losing; like you're giving up and like you're letting them "win."

 You're not.
 You're just refusing to play a game that was rigged from the start.